General Wound Care

-Wounds should be taken care of immediately after discovery, as even the smallest of wounds can become infected if enough bacteria build up within the wound.
-To remove dirt, wound care should begin by first rinsed under running water only.
-Soap, hydrogen peroxide can irritate the injury and should be avoided.
+Wounds should be taken care of immediately after discovery, as even the smallest of wounds can become infected if enough bacteria builds up within the wound.
+To remove dirt, wound care should begin by first rinsing under running water only.
+Soap, isopropyl alcohol, or hydrogen peroxide can irritate the injury and should be avoided.
 To prevent infection, apply antibiotic ointment to the wound and cover it with a bandage.
 The bandage should be changed daily.
 The skin around the wound may be cleaned with soap.

 To prevent further exacerbation, see a TCFA doctor – especially if you have diabetes.
 Minor skin conditions can become larger problems if not properly inspected.
 As the wound heals, make sure to avoid applying pressure to the affected area.